 Every year, each Clean Cities coalition submits to DOE an annual report of its activities and accomplishments for the previous calendar year.
 Coalition coordinators, who lead the local coalitions, provide information and data via an online database managed by the National Renewable Energy Laboratory (NREL).
 The data characterize membership, funding, projects, and activities of the coalitions.
 The coordinators also submit data on the sales of alternative fuels, deployment of alternative fuel vehicles and hybrid electric vehicles, idle-reduction initiatives, fuel economy activities, and programs to reduce vehicle miles traveled.
 NREL and DOE analyze the data and translate them into petroleum-use and greenhouse gas reduction impacts for individual coalitions and the program as a whole.
 This report summarizes those impacts for Virginia Clean Cities.

-This year VCC plans to advance five main goals in its annual operating plan; 1) Improve the Commonwealth’s air quality by increasing the reduction in gallons of gasoline equivalents and greenhouse gas emissions by 20%, 2) Hold events and raise awareness through outreach to reduce alternative fuel barriers year-round, 3) Serve in a leadership role for the deployment of the Commonwealth of Virginia’s alternative fuel policies and establish VCC’s role as the alternative fuel policy expert for state investments, barriers, taxes, and local governments, 4) Diversify and maintain funding sources effectively to remain revenue neutral, and 5) Enhance internal operational capacity to promote organizational growth and development.
+This year VCC plans to advance five main goals in its annual operating plan; 1) Improve the Commonwealth’s air quality by increasing the reduction in gallons of gasoline equivalents and greenhouse gas emissions, 2) Hold events and raise awareness through outreach to reduce alternative fuel barriers year-round, 3) Serve in a leadership role for the deployment of the Commonwealth of Virginia’s alternative fuel policies and establish VCC’s role as the alternative fuel policy expert for state investments, barriers, taxes, and local governments, 4) Diversify and maintain funding sources effectively to remain revenue neutral, and 5) Enhance internal operational capacity to promote organizational growth and development.

 In 2012, Virginia Clean Cities developed a strategic plan to align attention to three guiding initiatives to help ensure long-term success and sustainability.
 The three initiatives are: 1) Programs and Technical Solutions: We will provide the best project management, information and analysis, and forums to develop integrated and leveraged solutions to current transportation energy challenges.
 2) Financial Sustainability: We will achieve an adaptable and sustainable funding model that will instill confidence in VCC leadership, staff and stakeholders, and support the long-term growth of our work.
 3) Influencing: We will be an unbiased leading facilitator and influencer of the clean domestic alternative fuels and petroleum displacement conversation and efforts in the Commonwealth.